sgryczan/titania/README.md

 ## Getting started

 ### Run with `docker-compose`:
-The `docker-compose.yml` file will run the server and sidecar API.
+The `docker-compose.yml` file will run the server and api API.
 1. Run the service:
     ```
     docker-compose up